Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

 linkTitle: Use Discovery Agent to manage subscription workflow
 draft: false
 weight: 30
-description: >-
+---
 A subscription provides the consumer, or subscriber, with the required security and endpoint materials to correctly consume the API.

 The security material and/or quota to access an API is configured inside the Gateway either on the Application (Axway API Manager) or the Usage plan (AWS Gateway) or subscription (Azure Gateway).
----

 ## Supported use cases when consumer subscribes to an API

 ### API Manager use cases